-Studies for the IBR response to remote frequency events are proposed to be carried out using a full NEM network model based on Operations and Planning Data Management System (OPDMS) cases.
-This model is planned to be modified to include the new interconnectors, generation and network augmentations that are planned for completion for the time of the study.
+Studies for the IBR response to remote frequency events will be carried out using a full NEM network model based on AEMO Modelling Platform17 (AMP) cases.
+This model will be modified to include the new interconnectors, generation and network augmentations that are planned for completion for the time of the study.

-- For pre-PEC Stage 2 studies, augmentations up to the year of study are proposed to be included in the model. - For post PEC Stage 2 studies, augmentations that occur up to 2027 are proposed to be included.
+- For pre-PEC Stage 2 studies, augmentations up to the year of study will be included in the model. - For post-PEC Stage 2 studies, augmentations up to 2027 will be included.

-As detailed in Section 4.11, future dispatch conditions are proposed to be based on the five-year 2024 ISP Step Change projection data.
-The key system forecast parameters planned to be considered in setting up the study cases are included in Table 7 (in Section 3.5).
-All studies are proposed to assume a system normal network configuration15.
+As detailed in Section 4.11, future dispatch conditions will be based on the five-year 2024 ISP Step Change projection data.
+The key system forecast parameters planned to be considered in setting up the study cases are included in Table 6 (in Section 3.5).
+All studies will assume a system normal network configuration18.